Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 Only you can decide whether geoarbitrage is right for you or not.
 It was suitable for me because I wanted to decrease my costs as much as possible to achieve financial independence, and I’ve been fortunate enough to find good jobs in cheaper areas.

 After three years of living in rural Pennsylvania, I got tired of having no friends or family around and of the cold weather and outrageous heating bills.
-I decided to move back to a high cost of living area to be closer to my family.
+I decided to move back to a high-cost-of-living area to be closer to my family.

 However, I’m forever thankful that I geoarbitraged twice.
 Selling my house in Georgia gave me a fantastic financial cushion, and living in Pennsylvania for three years allowed me to save and invest a lot of money.
-I can feasibly retire early to pursue my passions in about a year, even with living in a more expensive locale now.
+I can feasibly retire early to pursue my passions in about a few years even with living in a more expensive locale now.
 That wouldn’t have been possible had I stayed in Los Angeles.

 Your situation and values are unique to you.
 If you consider all the pros and cons of geoarbitrage before taking the plunge, I’m confident you will make the right decision for your financial future.